Conditional placeholders

 - CodeTwo custom attributes.

-You can create complex conditions by inserting additional AND or OR clauses or by grouping clauses with the GROUP button (select multiple clauses while holding the Ctrl or Shift keys).
+You can create complex conditions by inserting additional AND or OR clauses or by grouping clauses with the GROUP button (select multiple clauses while holding the Shift key).
+For hints on how to use the Placeholder value conditions builder, see the examples below.

-Define conditional placeholder values
+Define placeholder values

 Tip